opencollective/foundation-website/src/sections/action.md

 position: 6
 ---

-## How can I support the Solidarity Economy?
+## How can grantmakers support the Solidarity Economy?

 ### Grantmakers goal